Davis Cup: Ramkumar faces Denmark's Christian Sigsgaard in first match of Play-off 1 | www.lokmattimes.com

 Davis Cup: Ramkumar faces Denmark's Christian Sigsgaard in first match of Play-off 1

-New Delhi, March 3 India's ace tennis player Ramkumar Ramanathan will be up against Denmark's lowly-ranked Christian Sigsgaard ...
+New Delhi, March 3 India's ace tennis player Ramkumar Ramanathan will be up against Denmark's lower-ranked Christian Sigsgaard ...

-Sigsgaard is currently sitting on 824th rankings in singles while 170th-ranked Ramkumar is much above his opponent.
-In the second singles, 290th ranked Yuki Bhambri will meet Mikael Torpegaard who is currently placed on 210th in the world rankings.
+The 24-year-old Sigsgaard is currently ranked 824th rankings in singles while 170th-ranked Ramkumar is much above his opponent.
+In the second singles, 590th-ranked Yuki Bhambri will meet Mikael Torpegaard who is currently placed on 305th in the world rankings.

-In the reverse singles, Ramkumar will face Mikael Torpegaard while Yuki will be up against Sigsgaard on Saturday.
+In the reverse singles, the 27-year-old Ramkumar will face Torpegaard while Yuki will be up against Sigsgaard on Saturday.

-Commenting on the draw, Denmark captain Frederik Nielsen said the draw was favourbale for them as they wanted to put the 24-year-old Sigsgaard in the first match.
-He added that the team is upbeat against the hosts and it will be a good match on the first day.
+With Prajnesh Gunneswaran not playing against the visitors, Ramkumar and doubles specialist Rohan Bopanna will have to shoulder the responsibility.
+The Indian team will also be banking on Yuki Bhambri, and Divij Sharan, ranked 142nd in doubles, who complete the four-member Indian team for the World Group Play-off 1 tie.

-"See, we are here as underdogs, I don't think anyone has an advantage.
-Yes, India is playing here in home conditions that is the biggest thing for them.
-We have experience of playing against the biggest teams in the world.
-We did very well against Spain one of the top teams in the world," said Nielsen.
+India's biggest concern, however, will be when Yuki will face Mikael Torpegaard in the second singles match.
+Torpegaard, ranked world No. 305 is in good form, and it could be very difficult for the 29-year-old injury-prone Yuki to get past Denmark's Torpegaard.

 However, India's non-playing captain Rohit Rajpal said that it is a good draw as Ramkumar can have the best chances against Sigsgaard.